 Mexico City is one of the world's biggest and most exciting cities and has a gay scene to match with a wide variety of bars, discos, restaurants and a vibrant street scene.

 The city continues outside the Federal District in the State of Mexico which has a fair number of LGBT places as well.
 A little further afield the neighboring state of Morelos has some great destinations for LGBT travelers such as Cuernavaca and Tepoztlán.
-Or check out Puebla's gay scene.

 The destinations above have just scratched the surface of what Mexico has to offer.
 Central Mexico offers a wealth of beautiful vibrant colonial cities such as Guanajuato, Pueblo or Morelia.
 Northern Mexico has the modern city of commerce and industry of Monterrey, the cowboy culture of Chihuahua, Durango and Coahuila and the dramatic landscapes of the Copper Canyon.
 Other destinations on the Pacific coast include Mazatlan and Acapulco.
 On the gulf coast, Veracruz.
 Check out the links below or browse the full map to find the location you're looking for.